Michael-Mew2/lua.io/README.md

 - finished a simple footer
 - created a leading page with an animated background and a log in and sign up button, of which only the log in works
 - created a log- in site (which doesn't work)
+- can reg user

 ### todo
+- fixing log in, sign up and authentification!

 - link up the header
 - link up the leading page
 - link up the log in page with the backend